S2E/s2e-old/docs/TestingMinimalProgram.rst

    $ $S2EDIR/build/qemu-release/i386-s2e-softmmu/qemu-system-i386 your_image.qcow2 -loadvm 1 \
                               -s2e-config-file config.lua -s2e-verbose
-   > Wait the snapshot is resumed, then type in the guest guest$ ./tutorial1
+   > Wait until the snapshot is resumed, then type in the guest guest$ ./tutorial1
    > Notice that we use i386-s2e-softmmu, which is the build with S2E ENABLED.